posthtml/posthtml-components/docs-src/md/introduction.md

 In next section you can find all available options and then more examples.

-See also the `examples` folder.
-You can run `npm run build-examples` to compile them.
+See also the `docs-src` folder.
+You can run `npm run build` to compile them.

 ## Options